-Our order backlog as of December 31, 2007 and 2006 was \$49.9 million and \$18.2 million, respectively.
-In the first quarter of fiscal 2008, we acquired \$1.8 million of backlog in the acquisition of R2D.
-Our backlog as of December 31, 2007 includes approximately \$42.2 million of orders from our solar industry customers compared to \$5.3 million at December 31, 2006.
+Our order backlog as of March 31, 2008 and 2007 was \$64.2 million and \$16.2 million, respectively, a 296% increase.
+Our backlog as of March 31, 2008 includes approximately \$52.6 million of orders from our solar industry customers compared to \$7.3 million of orders from our solar industry customers at March 31, 2007.
 The orders included in our backlog are generally credit approved customer purchase orders expected to ship within the next twelve months.
+Because our orders are typically subject to cancellation or delay by the customer, our backlog at any particular point in time is not necessarily representative of actual sales for succeeding periods, nor is backlog any assurance that we will realize profit from completing these orders.
+We believe the orders included in backlog are probable of being filled and not cancelled.
 Our backlog also includes revenue deferred pursuant to our revenue recognition policy, derived from orders that have already been shipped, but which have not met the criteria for revenue recognition.
-Because our orders are typically subject to cancellation or delay by the customer, our backlog at any particular point in time is not necessarily representative of actual sales for succeeding periods, nor is backlog any assurance that we will realize profit from completing these orders